groupby/elements-view/packages/web-components/@sfx/search-box/README.md

 #### Character input within the input box:

-##### Enter
+#### Enter

 Dispatches the event 'sfx::search_request'.
 This event sends the value to use for the search request.

 #### Backspace

-If input value is greater than 1, removes one character from the searchTerm property.
+If the searchTerm property has more than one character, removes one character from the searchTerm property.
-If the input value is 1, dispatches the 'sfx::search_box_cleared' event.
+If the searchTerm property has one character, dispatches the 'sfx::search_box_cleared' event and clears the final letter.
 This event is available so that listeners can define a set behaviour on when the searchbox is cleared (e.g. remove the autocomplete modal).

 #### Text Character